 Plexiglass windshield with stainless handrail

-Steering console with controls and engine instrumentation and bench seat
+Steering console with navigation electronics and cushioned bench helm seat

 Deck & Construction Details

 In common with all Flemings, the hull is hand laid and solid fiberglass reinforced with a grid of stringers and frames.
 Vinylester resin is utilized below the waterline on the hull with further protection provided by epoxy barrier coats.
 A reasonable five foot draft allows for Bahamas cruising while ensuring that the running gear is protected by a full-length keel which is foam filled and glassed across the top to isolate it from the hull.
 This keel provides nearly a foot length of protection before the running gear.

 On deck she has the mainstay walk-around decks in combination with high bulwarks and a Portuguese bridge, which ensures security for both children and pets.
 The decks themselves are natural teak, while all of the wood caprails, trim, and combing boards are varnished teak.
 The cockpit features a control station located starboard of the salon doors while storage is found to port behind the ladder that leads up to flybridge.
 On the cockpit deck are four gasketed hatches that provide access to the engine room and spacious lazarette.
 The transom of the cockpit features a large gate that swings in to allow ingress to the swim platform.